top of page

 10. Recognize the Wins

-Every time someone finds the answer in your hub instead of interrupting a coworker or opening a support ticket, your business saves time and money.
+Each time someone finds an answer in your hub instead of asking a coworker or submitting a support ticket, your business saves time and money.

 • “This guide prevented five helpdesk requests this week.”